Plant Variety Rights Act 1987 review

 The Plant Variety Rights Act 1987 is now over 30 years old and has only had minor amendments since it was first passed.
-The plant breeding industry has changed significantly during this time and a review is necessary to ensure the regime is fit-for-purpose today.
+The plant breeding industry has changed significantly during this time and a review was necessary to ensure the regime is fit-for-purpose today.
 We also need a regime that protects kaitiaki interests in indigenous plants consistent with the Treaty of Waitangi – a central focus of this review.

-Another major driver for the review is meeting our obligations under the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), which requires us to align our PVR regime with the International Convention on the Protection of New Varieties of Plants (UPOV 91) by 30 December 2021.
+Another major driver for the review was meeting our obligations under the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), which requires us to align our PVR regime with the International Convention on the Protection of New Varieties of Plants (UPOV 91) by 30 December 2021.

-An Issues Paper exploring the main issues and opportunities for change in the plant variety rights (PVR) regime was released for consultation over September-December 2018.
+An Issues paper exploring the main issues and opportunities for change in the plant variety rights (PVR) regime was released for consultation over September-December 2018.

 We held public/industry meetings and hui for engagement with Māori during the consultation period.